aaspeel/lowRankControl/README.md

 The code reproduces the results in the section "Numerical Demonstrations" of the paper.
 In particular, the code:
 1. Solves the nuclear norm minimization problem and computes a causal factorization of the optimal controller.
 2. Solves the actuator and sensor norm minimization problems.
-3. Plots the figures in the paper and prints out runtimes of steps 1 and 2.
+3. Plots the figures in the paper and prints out results of steps 1 and 2.

 ## Setup
 From the base directory of this repository, install dependencies with: